pradeeprao22/product_listing/README.md

 12. Follow and un follow feature and with the list of followers and following view.
 13. Implementing user feed according to user following.
 14. Account activate and password reset system.
+15. I Implemented new module called url short go to this route if you are using localhost, http://localhost:3000/short
-15. Coming soon (Implementing react on rails so that our components will be more dynamic)
+16. Coming soon (Implementing react on rails so that our components will be more dynamic)
-16. Please contribute to this project.
+17. Please contribute to this project.

 Versions:
 Ruby 2.5.1